 Our doctors will determine which lens best fits your vision needs and lifestyle.

 (NOTE - Final visual outcomes can be different for each person)

-Whether you are seeking premium or standard cataract surgery, Danbury Eye Physicians and Surgeons has Connecticut's most experienced team.
+Whether you are seeking premium or standard cataract surgery, Connecticut Eye Consultants has Connecticut's most experienced team.
 We invite you to get comfortable with all aspects of this surgery by utilizing the full resources of our practice.
 We would be happy to send an information packet to your home or to call you to set up a consultation with one of our surgeons.

 To schedule an appointment with a cataract specialist please call 203-791-2020

 If you have non-emergency questions about cataracts or cataract surgery complete the form below and a member of our team will get back to you as soon as possible.

 Save time and request and appointment onlineClick here

 Vision correction and cosmetic procedures are more affordable than you think!LEARN MORE